What are Peering Agreements?

 Challenges in Peering Agreements

-While peering agreements offer numerous benefits, they also come with their own set of challenges.
-Here are five key issues that ISPs often face:
+While peering agreements offer numerous benefits, they also come with their own set of challenges that can complicate network management.

-- Negotiation: Reaching mutually beneficial terms can be complex and time-consuming.
+• Negotiation: Reaching mutually beneficial terms can be time-consuming and complex.

 Best Practices for Establishing Peering Agreements